onzfonz/comp227/src/content/5/en/part5b.md

 <!-- Tilan muuttuja <i>newNote</i> ja sen muutoksesta huolehtiva tapahtumankäsittelijä on siirretty komponentista _App_ lomakkeesta huolehtivaan komponenttiin.
 -->
-The <i>newNote</i> state attribute and the event handler responsible for changing it have been moved from the *App* component to the component responsible for the note form.
+The `newNote` state attribute and the event handler responsible for changing it have been moved from the `App` component to the component responsible for the note form.

 <!-- Propseja on enää yksi, funktio _createNote_, jota lomake kutsuu kun uusi muistiinpano luodaan.-->
-There is only one prop left, the *createNote* function, which the form calls when a new note is created.
+There is only one prop left, the `createNote` function, which the form calls when a new note is created.

 <!-- Komponentti _App_ yksintertaistuu, tilasta <i>newNote</i> ja sen käsittelijäfunktiosta on päästy eroon.
 Uuden muistiinpanon luomisesta huolehtiva funktio _addNote_ saa suoraan parametriksi uuden muistiinpanon ja funktio on ainoa props, joka välitetään lomakkeelle: -->
-The *App* component becomes simpler now that we have got rid of the <i>newNote</i> state and its event handler.
+The `App` component becomes simpler now that we have got rid of the `newNote` state and its event handler.
-The *addNote* function for creating new notes receives a new note as a parameter, and the function is the only prop we send to the form:
+The `addNote` function for creating new notes receives a new note as a parameter, and the function is the only prop we send to the form:

 ```js
 const App = () => {